eyalroth/blog-gatsby/src/posts/en/2019/Gatsby Series/Sidebar/index.md

 + A theme toggle button.
 + A menu to navigate the different sections of the website.

 Creating a design for a sidebar with all of these components becomes a bit of a problem when considering mobile screens.
 Mobile screens are just not wide enough to contain both the content of a page and the components of the sidebar next to it.
 The solution, as some of you mobile readers have probably noticed, is to make the sidebar a "topbar" on smaller screens, hovering at the top of the screen.
-This is hardly a new concept, and might even say it is a standard in mobile design.
+This is hardly a new concept, and some might say it is a standard in mobile design.

 That wasn't enough though, as one "line" at the top of a narrow screen wasn't enough to contain all of the components.
 Another modification was due then, and this time I chose to make both of the lists in the bar -- the contact links and the navigation menu -- collapsible; i.e, hidden at first but able to come into view with the click of a button.